 Linda A. McCauley

 Linda A. McCauley, PhD, RN, FAAN, FRCN, began her appointment as Dean of Nell Hodgson Woodruff School of Nursing (NHWSN) in 2009.
 She has since developed and executed a comprehensive strategic plan to position NHWSN at the forefront of nursing research, education, and policy.
 This plan has been successful, in large part, because it emphasizes the potential of nurses and nursing students as leaders in healthcare innovation.
 The School’s Innovation Initiative has enabled remarkable achievements such as the Emory Nursing Learning Center (ENLC), the Center for Data Science, and Project NeLL.
-Under Dean McCauley’s leadership, the school has risen from its No. 26 ranking in 2011 to its current position as No. 2 in US News and World Report’s “Best Graduate Nursing Schools” guide.
-In 2021, NHWSN’s undergraduate program debuted as No. 4 in the first-ever US News undergraduate nursing rankings as well.
+Under Dean McCauley’s leadership, the school has risen from its No. 26 ranking in 2011 to its current position as No. 1 in US News and World Report’s “Best Graduate Nursing Schools” guide.
+The school also holds the No. 2 undergraduate US News and World Report ranking.

 Dean McCauley’s own research—for which she has been consistently funded for over two decades—lies at the intersection of nursing and environmental and occupational health sciences.
 Her longstanding partnership with the Farmworkers Association of Florida involves collaborating with farmworkers to study the health impacts of heat stress (such as kidney disease) in agricultural settings.